TiCoKH/ssi-engine/README.md

 This project tries to create an engine that can play all SSI Goldbox game series including content created by FRUA.

-All games except FRUA are plyable to a varyng degree.
+All games except FRUA are playable to a varying degree.
 All games are still missing party handling and combat mechanics as big features.

 Most information of the inner workings of these games has been retrieved from